ruijarimba/azure-pipelines-guidelines/guidelines/general/do-templates-everywhere.md

 # ✅ DO: Use templates everywhere

-Markdown for this guideline:
+Create and reference templates instead of defining logic or configuration directly in your pipelines or templates.

 ```plaintext
 [DO: Use templates everywhere](https://ruijarimba.visualstudio.com/ruijarimba/_git/azure-pipelines-guidelines/guidelines/general/do-use-templates-everywhere.md)
 ```

-Create and reference templates instead of defining logic or configuration directly in your pipelines or templates.

 ## Reason